ivy-net/Ivynet/devops/ansible/README.md

 ```
 ./api_update.sh scanner
 ```

-The script applies the playbook on VMs with label `area:backend` and `env:gha`.
+The script applies the playbook on VMs with the labels `area:backend` and `env:gha`.

 ## client_update.sh

-The scripts updates client software on VMs with the `area:client` label.
+The scripts install (updates) client software.
 If the option `-m` is passed it uploads the latest binaries from the master branch to the VMs with `env:dev` label.
 Otherwise it takes the latest release.
 ```
 ./client_update.sh -m
 ```
+It works on VMs with the `area:client` label.

 # Roles